 Like solicitors, barristers often focus on particular areas, such as:

-While barristers are usually instructed by solicitors, members of the public can directly access barristers through the Public Access Scheme (though this is less common).
+While solicitors usually instruct barristers, members of the public can directly access barristers through the Public Access Scheme (though this is less common).

 Key Differences Between Solicitors and Barristers